s-loar/stimulus-talk/README.md

 ## Actions
 * Are listeners that connects a controller’s action to a DOM element
+  * Can combine different controller methods to fire on the same action
   * Do not need to specify the trigger event for default actions, like ‘click’ for buttons.
 This gives data-action="speak#sayHello"
   * Actions can be on global events of the window and document.
   * Can stop further event handling